 GDC aims to achieve diversity of voice, experience, and perspective.
 Please take this goal into consideration when considering who would be best to speak on behalf of your company or department and/or when submitting panelists.

 GDC only accepts submissions by original authors of the presentations.
 PR firms, speaking relation firms, and all other parties who are not direct authors of submitted presentations are discouraged from submitting a proposal on behalf of their clients/speakers.
 GDC requires direct contact with presenters to expedite questions during the submission review process.
 Submissions created using generative AI (ChatGPT, Bard, Bing, etc.) will not be accepted for consideration.

-GDC Summits + VRDC + Game Career Seminar
+GDC Summits and Game Career Seminar

 Proposals submitted to the GDC Summits Call for Submissions will be considered and reviewed by GDC's Summit Advisors.
 Each program has its own advisors and submissions will be graded separately.
 There is no penalty for submitting a proposal to both the Core Concepts and Summits Call for Submissions.
 However, if your proposal is accepted into the Core Concepts program, please let Kysa (Ludviksen) Korosi know if you submitted to another program ASAP upon acceptance.
 You may need to select one program to speak in.

 Phase I: Prepare & Submit Session Proposal